 20.7.
 The underlying exposures transferred from, or assigned by, the seller to the SSPE shall meet pre-determined, clear and documented eligibility criteria which do not allow for active portfolio management of those exposures on a discretionary basis.
 For the purpose of this paragraph, substitution of exposures that are in breach of representations and warranties shall not be considered active portfolio management.
 Exposures transferred to the SSPE after the closing of the transaction shall meet the eligibility criteria applied to the initial underlying exposures.

 8. Exposures transferred to the SSPE after the closing of the transaction shall meet the eligibility criteria applied to the initial underlying exposures.

-See section "Compliance with STS Requirements paragraph (f)" and "Description of the transaction documents - 1.
-Master Receivables Purchase Agreement, a) and c)".
+See section "Compliance with STS Requirements paragraph (f)" and section "The Aggregate Portfolio, "Common Criteria".